AO-StreetArt/CLyman/README.md

 This service also depends on Eigen, a C++ Linear Algebra library.
 This can be downloaded from the [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) site.

+You will need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson).

 ### Production
 The current recommended deployment for production is to build from source and scale manually.
 However, rather than deploying a Couchbase Server & Redis Server locally beside CLyman, we should be connecting to a Couchbase Cluster & Redis Cluster on separate nodes.